seng438-winter-2022/seng438-a4-LAREINA-JO/Assignment4-ReportTemplate.md

 Valid Sign In: add the assert text at the end of sign in test.
 As we correctly signed in, the web page will direct to the account page with a greeting message.
 Checking if there is a greeting message can help us check if the account page shows up and understand if the test meets our expectations.

-CreateAccount: Since each email can only create one account, after creating the account, the web will direct to the sign in page.
-Therefore, in the test, we don't need any checkpoints.
+CreateAccount: After creating the account, the web will direct to the account home page.
+However, in the test, we don't need any checkpoints because we cannot repeat the test since the account has been created.

 # how did you test each functionaity with different test data